Overall System Status:

 Apple Computer is constantly updating their operating systems.
 We do not recommend upgrading to the latest version as soon as it is released, as there may be programs or peripherals you require that do not run correctly with the new version.
 Usually, waiting a few months gives third-party software vendors a chance to update their products.

-The most recent release of the Macintosh operating system is version 10.8 (Mountain Lion).
-This was released in July of 2012 and we have not yet tested most Dartmouth software with it.
+The most recent release of the Macintosh operating system is version 10.9 (Mavericks).
+This was released in October 2013 and we have not yet tested most Dartmouth software with it.
 Computing Services does not get pre-release versions of new OSes from Apple.

 In January 2006, Apple began shipping computers that have the new Intel Core Duo processor.
 The SideCar software does not work on these new computers.
 The recommended authentication method is to use a PKI Secure Certificate, which is used to identify you to systems on the Dartmouth network.
 For more information on using PKI certificates, see Public key infrastructure (PKI) certificates (Mac, Windows).
 If you have questions on getting or using a PKI certificate, contact your department's IT support office.

 As part of versions 10.5 and 10.6, Apple released Boot Camp, which allows you to install and boot into Windows XP, Windows Vista, or Windows 7 on new Macintosh computers that have the Intel Core Duo processor.
 Two alternatives to Boot Camp are virtual machine applications.
 One is called Parallels, the second is VMWare Fusion.
 Both Parallels and VMWare allow you to run Windows from the Macintosh desktop.
 When using Boot Camp, you must close down the Macintosh desktop and boot into Windows; Parallels and VMWare Fusion allow you to switch to Windows with the press of a key.
 Both Parallels and VMWare Fusion can be purchased through The Computer Store.
 For pricing information, please contact them at 646-3249.